Monitoring Jobs

 • Job Status - Status of the job.
 For a description of each status, see Job Status.

-• Data Collectors or Transformers - List of execution engines running each remote pipeline instance.
+• Engine type - List of engines running each remote pipeline instance.

 • Configuration - Configuration details for the pipeline or selected stage.